Top 10 Currencies That Are Considered the Strongest in Asia

 Exchange rate: 1 SAR = 0.266 USD

 The Saudi riyal, the official currency of Saudi Arabia, was introduced in 1925.
-The stability of the Saudi riyal is due to its huge oil reserves, which account for a significant portion of the world’s oil supply.
+The currency is considered one of the strongest in Asia due to the country’s huge oil reserves, which account for a significant portion of the world’s oil supply.
 The country is endeavouring to diversify its economy.
 Saudi Arabia is the largest economy in the MENA region.
 It is known for its historical significance as the birthplace of Islam, host to the holy cities of Mecca and Medina.

 9. United Arab Emirates Dirham (AED)